 A rotating mass device is a system composed of a heavy mass coupled with an alternator, which converts the mechanical energy generated by the mass rotation into electrical energy.
 The device operates by harnessing the oscillating motion of waves, which initiates the mass rotation and triggers the electricity production process.

 An oscillating water column is a wave energy converter that uses an underwater air turbine.
 It consists of a partially submerged cylindrical column.
 As waves move up and down, they alternately compress and expand the air in the upper part of the column.
 This pressurized air is then used to spin a turbine and generate electricity.

-10 startups to follow in the wave energy space
+10 innovative startups to follow in the wave energy space

-During its deep dive, EDF Pulse Ventures, in collaboration with the research firm DMEC, has identified around fifty startups spread over these four different types of technology.
+During its deep dive, EDF Pulse Ventures, the corporate venture capital (CVC) arm of the EDF Group, in collaboration with the research firm DMEC, has identified around fifty startups spread over these four different types of technology.
 Among them, 10 seem to be particularly promising.